 Type I interferons, produced abundantly by plasmacytoid dendritic cells, by virtually any virus-infected cell, and by other defense cells provide an early innate immune response against viruses.
 Interferons induce uninfected cells to produce an enzyme capable of degrading viral mRNA, as well as one that blocks translation in eukaryotic cells.
 These enzymes remain inactive until the uninfected cell becomes infected with a virus.
 At this point, the enzymes are activated and begin to degrade viral mRNA and block translation in the host cell.
 This not only blocks viral protein synthesis, it also eventually kills the infected cell (see Fig. 2A and Fig. 2B).
 In addition, type I interferons also cause infected cells to produce enzymes that interfere with transcription of viral RNA or DNA.
 They also promote body defenses by enhancing the activities of CTLs, macrophages, dendritic cells, NK cells, and antibody-producing cells, as well as induce chemokine production to attract leukocytes to the area.

-Type I interferons also induce MHC-I antigen expression needed for recognition of antigens by cytotoxic T-lymphocytes (def); augment macrophage (def), NK cell (def), cytotoxic T-lymphocytes, and B-lymphocyte (def) activity; and induce fever.
+Type I interferons also induce MHC-I antigen expression needed for recognition of antigens by cytotoxic T-lymphocytes (def); augment macrophages (def), NK cells (def), cytotoxic T-lymphocytes, and B-lymphocytes (def) activity; and induce fever.
 Interferon-alpha is produced by T-lymphocytes (def), B-lymphocytes, NK cells, monocytes/macrophages; interferon-beta by virus-infected cells, fibroblasts, macrophages, epithelial cells, and endothelial cells.

 f.
 Interleukin-6 (IL-6)